 Research data management at UiT: An introduction

-In this course, we give an introduction to UiT's Principles and guidelines, and the support services developed to help the researcher meet the requirements.
-This includes an introduction to UiT's institutional archive UiT Open Research Data and the RDM (research data management) training package offered at the institution.
-We also place the work at UiT in a larger context and discuss the benefits of archiving and sharing research data – for the researchers themselves, for the research community, and for society in general.
+In this introductory course we walk you through the basics of good research data management, and how to archive your data.
+We introduce you to UiT's Principles and guidelines, and to the support services developed to help the researcher mange and archive her data.
+This includes an introduction to UiT's institutional data archive UiT Open Research Data and information on the further RDM (research data management) training package offered at the institution.
+And we highlight the benefits of archiving and sharing research data – for the researchers themselves, for the research community, and for society in general.